How Much Money Can a Passenger in a Car Accident Get?

 • Your own auto insurance, if applicable

 Each policy has limits.
-If multiple passengers are injured and share one policy limit (e.g., $100,000 per accident), the total payout may need to be split.
+If multiple passengers are injured and share a single policy limit (e.g., $100,000 per accident), the total payout may need to be split.
+In underinsured situations, your personal underinsured motorist (UIM) coverage may help fill the gap.
+Mighty helps you identify all potential coverage sources, including secondary policies many passengers don't know exist.

-The way compensation is calculated also matters.
 Insurers and courts evaluate both economic damages (e.g., medical bills and lost wages) and non-economic damages (e.g., pain and suffering).

 Liability